E-commerce Platforms: How They Compare + How to Choose One

 Compare popular e-commerce platforms and discover the tools to choose the right platform for your business.

 An e-commerce platform, also called e-commerce software, is an application that facilitates the buying and selling of products online.
 Businesses use e-commerce platforms to manage their websites and operate their sales and marketing functions.
-Global e-commerce sales can expect to hit USD 5.7 trillion in 2022, with steady growth set to continue [1].
-By 2026, the worldwide e-commerce market is predicted to be around USD 8.1 trillion [2].
+According to Statista, 2022 saw over $5.3 billion in retail e-commerce sales, up from $4.9 billion in 2021, and projects that e-commerce sales will reach $8 billion by 2027 [1].

 In today’s e-commerce economy, buyers can purchase almost anything online.
-Trending e-commerce categories include digital and print books, pet products, dinnerware, toys, and computer parts, according to popular e-commerce platform Shopify’s sales data (2022) [3].
+Trending e-commerce categories in 2024 include vitamins and supplements, skincare, coats and jackets, bicycles, arts and crafts supplies, motor vehicle parts, bedsheets, and more, according to popular e-commerce platform Shopify’s sales data [2].

 One of the most important first steps in selecting a platform is investigating the key features available and how they compare.
 Explore the table below to start the process.

-In this section, you can use our guidelines to choose the best platform for your e-commerce business needs.
-Build from the information in the table above of entry-level prices, adding additional e-commerce components as needed, and follow the steps below to investigate other platforms, pricing plans, key features, and more.
+In this section, you will use our process to choose the best platform for your e-commerce business needs.
+Build from the information in the table above, adding additional e-commerce platforms as needed, and follow the steps below to investigate further platforms, pricing plans, key features, and more.

-When you know what you need an e-commerce platform to do, you can confidently choose the elements necessary for your business from the numerous features available.
+When you have clarity on what you need an e-commerce platform to do, you can confidently choose among the numerous features.
 List the key features essential to selling your products and operating your business effectively.
-For example, you may need:
+For example:

 Integrations for offering customers multiple payment options